chrischne/christian-schneider-cv/_employment/ssz.md

 Member of the teams <<Innovation & Technology>> and <<Analytics>>

-Concept, specification and project managment in development of a visualisation library based on d3.js
+Concept, specification and project managment in development of a visualisation library.

 Project Lead, concept, design, realisation and coordination of an exhibition.